All project requirements must be completed and

 - The name and address of the dismantler

-- Identification of the old engine including model year and engine serial number
+- Identification of the old vehicle and engine including model year, VIN, and engine serial number

-- The dates the engine was accepted and scrapped by the dismantler.
+- The dates the vehicle was accepted and scrapped by the dismantler.

 DOCUMENTATION REQUIRED FOR REIMBURSEMENT